 Puerta de la Segur

-Puerta de la Segur is located right next to the Divino Salvador Church.
+Puerta de la Segur gate is located right next to the Divino Salvador Church.
 It’s one of the gates to the walled town, built in the 15th century.
 It was the most accessible entrance, so it was fortified the most and heavily defended.

 Mirador de la Cobijada

-But the real reason why it’s so popular it’s because of the statue of La Cobijada.
+But the real reason why Mirador de la Cobijada is so popular is because of the statue of La Cobijada.
 It presents a woman in a traditional all-black Castilian outfit worn by women in the 17th and 18th centuries, which is a symbol of Vejer de la Frontera.
-La Cobijada leaves only one eye uncovered, and because of that many confuse it with a burqa.
-La Cobijada got banned after the civil war in the 1930s and you can spot it only during festivals and ceremonies.
+La Cobijada leaves only one eye uncovered, and thanks to that many confuse it with a burqa.
+La Cobijada was banned after the civil war in the 1930s and nowadays you can spot it only during festivals and ceremonies.

 Arco de la Puerta Cerrada

-Arco de la Puerta Cerrada, also known as Southern Gate or Berber Gate, is located in Vejer Old town, in very close proximity to Mirador de la Cobijada.
+Arco de la Puerta Cerrada, also known as Southern Gate or Berber Gate, is located in Vejer Old Town, in very close proximity to Mirador de la Cobijada.
 Arch dates back to the 11th century, and its name derives from a time when it was closed (from the Middle Ages until the 17th century) to push back the attacks.

 Mirador de la Corredera